Conbonbot/startup/README.md

 - [x] **4 HTML pages**: Home, Trade, Learn, and Login
 - [ ] **Header/Footer**: TODO header and footer HTMl files are in layouts folder (loaded by JS)
 - [x] **Text**: Stocks are represented by a textual description, including different important aspects
-- [] **Images**: TODO A favicon image is used for the website, as well as historic stock pictures
+- [x] **Images**: A favicon image is used for the website, as well as historic stock pictures
-- [] **DB/Login**: TODO Input boxes for ticker symbols, user login, as well as display what stocks the user has.
+- [x] **DB/Login**: Input boxes for ticker symbols, user login, as well as display what stocks the user has.
-- [] **WebSocket**: The market price of a stock, alongside current price of all the user's stocks are displayed in realtime.
+- [x] **WebSocket**: The market price of a stock, alongside current price of all the user's stocks are displayed in realtime.